TheCharlatan/thecharlatan.github.io/_posts/2020-11-21-Coin-Isolation.md

 disappointed that the Keepkey team is not committed to patching vulnerabilities in their hardware wallet within reasonable time.
 I therefore strongly recommend against buying one or promoting its use.

+### Updates

+Coldcard provided a fix to the issue in their version 3.2.0 release by moving the testnet screen behind an additional "Danger Zone" warning screen, which they explain in another [blog post](https://blog.coinkite.com/testnet-considered-useful/).
+Since this extra step protects users from being duped into the testnet workflow, I consider this a fix for the issue.